Koen-Wawa/Python_SEO_Redirect_Checker/README.md

 --> Ask at the IT desk to have the following two programs installed:

 - Python	(programming language)
-- Pycharm 	(interpreter of the python language)
+- PyCharm 	(interpreter of the python language)

---> Next, run Pycharm
+--> Next, run PyCharm